cloudify-cosmo/docs.getcloudify.org/content/ops_guides/ha_guides/cluster_upgrade/ha_cluster_upgrade.md

 ---
 ## Overview

-These instructions explain how to upgrade a Cloudify High Availablity (HA) cluster from version 4.x to version 4.3.
+These instructions explain how to upgrade a Cloudify High Availablity (HA) cluster.
+Note that the instructions are relevant to source version 4.3 or later and target version of 4.6.

 ### Upgrade on new hosts

 This is the recommended method.
-If something happen in upgrade process, you still have the old manager, working and functioning.
+Using this method, if any part of the upgrade process fails, the original Cloudify manager remains active and functional.

 The key elements of upgrading a Cloudify HA cluster on new hosts are:

-1. Create and download snapshot.
+1. Create and download a snapshot of the manager.
 1. Save agent ssh keys.
-1. Install new version for master manager on new host.
+1. Install new version for the master manager on a new host.
-1. Install new version for standby managers on new host.
+1. Install new version for the standby managers on new hosts.
+1. Apply a license to the master manager.
-1. Restore last snapshot.
+1. Restore the last snapshot.
 1. Reinstall agents.
 1. Start cluster on master.
 1. Join standby nodes to the HA cluster.